MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-teams-users.md

 |Record a call | Yes |
 |Share your screen | Yes |

-To learn more about limitations and specifics when collaborating with a Dynamics 365 Guides user from Microsoft Teams, check out these topics:
+To learn more about limitations and specifics when collaborating with a Dynamics 365 Guides user, check out these topics:

 - [Start a call](calling-start-call.md)
 - [Join a scheduled meeting](calling-meetings.md)